-A cloud backup system is what you might call a “hard drive in the sky”, since it is a remotely located backup destination.
+A cloud backup system is what you might think of as a “hard drive in the sky”, since it is a remotely located backup server destination.
 Using cloud storage can give you peace of mind by placing your files off-site and making access easy from any location.
 Cloud storage options are available from many vendors so comparison shopping is in order.
 Before you sign on with a cloud backup site, consider these five important points.

 1. Storage Space